zero-sh/zero.sh/README.md

 other point in the process, aside from what is done by system upgrade tools or in your own custom before & after scripts.

+In addition, there is **no magic** done in this script.
+Each command is printed before it is run.

 If you'd like, you can write an alias so you can invoke this script at any time to apply updates to all tools on your system: